EricZinda/Perplexity/docs/pxHowTo/pxHowTo120ConceptsReferringExpressions.md

     ...
 ~~~

 As far as this predication is concerned, we don't care what *type* of file the user asked to create, that will be dealt with elsewhere.
-We just care that it is, and its core, a *file*.
+We just care that it is, at its core, a *file*.
 Here, we can appeal to a concept from logic called "logical consequence" or ["logical entailment"](https://en.wikipedia.org/wiki/Logical_consequence).
 Really, you can think of it as "implies".
 Being a "text file" will always mean it is also a "file".
 So, "text file" *entails* "file" or "text file" *implies* "file".
 In this function we want to check for *entailment* of "file", not equality.

 Now, proving entailment is an active area of research.
 It is a hard problem.
 But we don't have the general case here, we have a very limited vocabulary and set of scenarios.
 We can therefore just say that something entails something else as long as they both "is_a" the same thing: